Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Introduction

 The need of extending the notion of reflected BSDEs also arises in the problems of approximation of the value process in Dynkin games.
 Recall that there are basically two methods of solving RBSDEs with two reflecting barriers (or solving the related Dynkin game problem).
 The first one consists in solving the following system of optimal stopping problems introduced in \cite{Bismut1,Bismut2}:

+where $f$ is independent of $Y$.
 Putting $Y=Y^1-Y^2$, we obtain a solution of the linear RBSDE$^T(\xi,f,L,U)$.
-Next, by a fixed point argument, one can obtain the existence of a solution in the in nonlinear case.
-Note that the above methods always leads to a semimartingale solution, i.e. $Y$ is a semimartingale.
+Next, by a fixed point argument, one can obtain the existence of a solution in the nonlinear case.
+Note that the above methods always leads to a semimartingale solution, i.e. $Y$ is a semimartingale, because $Y^1, Y^2$ are supermartingales.
 The second method is the so-called penalty method.
-It is known (see, e.g., \cite{K:SPA2}) that if there exists a special semimartingale between the barriers, then under some assumptions on the data, the first component $Y^n$ of the solution $(Y^n,M^n)$ of the BSDE
+It is known (see, e.g., \cite{K:SPA2}) that if Mokobodzki's condition is satisfied, then under some assumptions on the data, the first component $Y^n$ of the solution $(Y^n,M^n)$ of the BSDE

-converges as $n\rightarrow\infty$ to a process $Y$ being the first component of a semimartingale solution of RBSDE$^T(\xi,f,L,U)$.
-The question arises whether $\{Y^n\}$ converges if we omit the assumption of existence of a special semimartingale between the barriers.
-Secondly, if the answer is ``yes", what kind of equation solves the limit process?
+converges as $n\rightarrow\infty$ to a process $Y$ being the first component of the (semimartingale) solution to RBSDE$^T(\xi,f,L,U)$.
+The question arises whether $\{Y^n\}$ converges if we omit the assumption of the existence of a special semimartingale between the barriers.
+Secondly, if the answer is ``yes", what kind of equation does the limit process solve?
 The problem is rather subtle.
 It is worth noting here that the penalty method had been applied to Dynkin games problems much before the notion of BSDEs was introduced (see \cite{Robin,Stettner,Stettner3,SZ}).
-From the results of Stettner \cite{Stettner3} (see also \cite{Stettner,Stettner1} for the Markovian case) it follows (see Remark \ref{uw.stt} for details) that in the linear case under some additional assumptions on the barriers the solutions of (\ref{eqi.5.5}) can converge to a solution of (\ref{eqi.1}) without the assumption that there is a special semimartingale between the barriers.
-Part of our results may be viewed as far reaching generalization of Stettner's results on approximation of the value process in Dynkin games.
+From the results of Stettner \cite{Stettner3} (see also \cite{Stettner,Stettner1} for the Markovian case) it follows (see Remark \ref{uw.stt} for details) that in the linear case, under some additional assumptions on the barriers, the solutions of (\ref{eqi.5.5}) can converge to a solution of (\ref{eqi.1}) without Mokobodzki's condition.
+Part of our results may be viewed as a far reaching generalization of Stettner's results on approximation of the value process in Dynkin games.